tsssni/carol-engine/README.md

 - **Model viewer**
   - Model loader based on *Assimp*
-    - Currently there's difficulties on identifying whether a mesh needs to be rendering with executing alpha blending, so all meshes will be rendered opaque now.
-Future updates will support this feature.
+    - Currently alpha blending will be closed as methods for identifying automatically whether a mesh needs to be alpha blended have not been found.
-    - Skinned animation is implemented under these conditions:
-      - Bone offsets transform a mesh from its local space to bone space.
-      - Keyframes specify the transformation to the parent node
-      - It's tested that animations of .fbx and .GLB files have higher possibiblity to be correctly displayed.
+    - It's not guaranteed that *Assimp* will correctly load the skinned animations.
   - Texture loader based on *DirectXTex*
     - Texture usage follows glTF 2.0 standard.
-You need to offer the path of the folder which stores the textures.
-It's not guaranteed that *Assimp* will correctly load the texture path.
+    - You need to offer the path of the folder which stores the textures.
+    - It's not guaranteed that *Assimp* will correctly load the texture path.

 - **Physically Based Shading**
   - These are default and the only supported PBR settings now.
 GUI for PBR settings is under development.
     - Subsurface Scattering BRDF: Lambertian BRDF
     - Specular BRDF:
       - Normal Distribution Function: GGX Normal Distribution Function
-    - Geometry Function: Height-Correlated Masking and Shadowing Function
+      - Geometry Function: Height-Correlated Masking-Shadowing Function

 - **Blinn-Phong Shading**
   - Specular term is augmented by Schlick Fresnel effect and a equation for approximating the normal distribution function (from DX12 dragon book)